 It’s also indisputably true that the more government you have, the more costly that government will be.
 We’ve reached a point where our government spends so much that our deficit ($779 billion) is more than the 2017 GDPs of countries like Saudia Arabia ($683 billion), Sweden ($538 billion), and Switzerland ($678 billion).
 If our accumulated national debt were a country, at over $21 trillion, it would be the largest economy on Earth.

 In 2018 alone, the United States government cost Americans over $4 trillion, more than the entire 2017 GDP of Germany ($3.67 trillion).
 If we accept the assertion that money and political power are correlated, then exactly how much power does that translate into.
-How big is a government larger than every building, every car, every road, every home and every business in the largest national economy in Europe?
+How big is a government larger than productive power of every building, every car, every road, every home and every business in the largest national economy in Europe?

 The trouble with socialism is that eventually you run out of other people’s money.